From Holi to Christmas and Hungry Ghost Festival to Ramadan, we've been looking at all the festivals that happen in multicultural Singapore...

 Hari Raya Haji (which means “great day of the haj” in Malay), also known as Eid al-Adha, is an important Muslim festival where followers reflect on the story of God commanding Ibrahim to sacrifice his son, Ismail.
 Thankfully no small children came to harm as God intervened by allowing Ibrahim to sacrifice a sheep instead.
 Today the sacrificial ritual, known as Korban, is an important part of the festival, and represents Prophet Ibrahim’s faith and trust in God.
-Mosques around Singapore take part in the ritual where sheep or goats will be sacrificed during this year’s Korban.
-Vegetarians should probably look away when the festival happens on 20-21 August this year.
+Mosques around Singapore take part in the ritual where sheep or goats will be sacrificed during the Korban.

 OCTOBER TO DECEMBER

-In a nutshell, Christmas is celebrated by Christians around the globe to honour the birth of Jesus Christ, who is believed by many to be the Son of God.
-Maternity packages and whatnot were not quite up to the same standard as those we are blessed with today, and poor Jesus’ mum, Mary, was blue lighted not in an ambulance to a birthing centre, but on a donkey to Bethlehem where she gave birth in a stable.
+In a nutshell, Christmas is celebrated by Christians around the globe to honour the birth of Jesus Christ, who is believed by many to be the son of God.
+Maternity packages and whatnot were not quite up to the same standard as those we are blessed with today.
+Poor Jesus’ mum, Mary, was blue lighted not in an ambulance to a birthing centre, but on a donkey to Bethlehem where she gave birth in a stable.
 Still, it was made lovely and festive with the help of a very bright star, a whole choral of angels and some pretty snazzy gifts from strangers arriving from the East on camels.

 And that’s it!
 Your year of festivals awaits…